Meharban-Ali/WeatherApplication/README.md

 # WeatherApplication
-WeatherApp This is Web Application Using Java Servlet/JSP and HTML, CSS, JavaScript
+WeatherApp This is Web Application Using(Weather API) Java Servlet/JSP and HTML, CSS, JavaScript